obsidianmd/obsidian-help/en/Getting started/Import notes.md

 ## Import notes from other apps

-Our amazing community have written guides on how to import notes from many different note-taking apps and tools.
+Our amazing community has written guides on how to import notes from many different note-taking apps and tools.

 - [Import from Notion](https://forum.obsidian.md/t/import-from-notion/636)
 - [Import from Notion (automated)](https://forum.obsidian.md/t/notion-2-obsidian-migration-instructions/2728)